text-mask/text-mask/componentDocumentation.md

 </p>

 <p>
-When <code>true</code>, adding or deleting characters will not affect the positions if existing characters.
+When <code>true</code>, adding or deleting characters will not affect the positions of existing characters.
 </p>
 </td>